Roman-Rusov/RetentionService/src/ConsoleApp/README.md

   "allowedAmount": number
 },
 ```
+where

-* where `olderThan` defines a scope of a rule as "older than days", i.e. which items the rule can be applied to,
+* `olderThan` defines a scope of a rule as "older than days", i.e. which items the rule can be applied to,
-* and `allowedAmount` defines a number of items under the rule that can be kept retained.
+* `allowedAmount` defines a number of items under the rule that can be kept retained.

 <a id="retention-rules--example" name="retention-rules--example"></a>
 #### Example